A graduate of Medaille College as an Education major, Drew shares his knowledgable insight into the world of teaching.

 In order to be more in line with Common Core standards, the edTPA decided to shift some things around in their lesson plans.
 Some items were completely removed while others were changed or updated.
-This article will focus on two new additions to their lesson plans—Central Focus and Academic Language—and how to write them effectively.
+This article will focus on two important components in lesson plans—Central Focus and Academic Language—and how to write them effectively.

 What Is the Central Focus?

 The Central Focus in a lesson plan is a description of what the lesson or unit is trying to accomplish.
 It conveys the core concepts that you want students to develop in the learning section of the lesson plan.
 The Central Focus should go beyond simply listing skills students will acquire.
 Instead, it should align with content standards (or Common Core standards) and learning objectives.
 Last, but not least, the Central Focus should address the subject-specific components in the learning segment.